ch0002ic/StudyWithMe/README.md

 - **Early integration:** Next time, we’ll integrate external APIs, verify end‑to‑end flows immediately, and allow extra buffer for rate‑limit issues.
 - **Local mocking:** Building local mock responses for critical paths ensures demos can run even if upstream services fail.

-Despite these setbacks, our architecture—complete with dynamic prompts, analytics, and image support—remains sound.
+Despite these setbacks, our architecture — complete with dynamic prompts, analytics, and image support — remains sound.
 Post‑hackathon, we’ve already begun swapping in a hosted open‑source LLM for improved reliability and will implement a local inference fallback so that StudyWithMe can function seamlessly in future demos and deployments.

 ## 📝 License